 Can I bring a caravan / campervan?

 Campervans and small live in vehicles are permitted on the camp site, however please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
-Campervans require a valid permit for the duration of your stay, which available for purchase in Feb/March 2017.
+Campervans require a valid permit for the duration of your stay, which available for purchase here.

 Why is there an excess charge for live vehicles?

 We have had to increase the charge for live in vehicles as generally they take a lot more space especially given the number of people they generally hold.
 We expect the camping field to be fuller this year and we have to have some sort of control of the number of live in vehicles space available.
 We appreciate it is an extra cost but it does mean we can make the campsite accessible and comfortable for all.